Tips for Avoiding Caregiver Burnout

 Tools and Tips

-As many as 42 million Americans care for older parents, grandparents, spouses and other older loved ones.
+As many as 43.5 million Americans care for older parents, grandparents, spouses and other older adults.

-Some older adults need only a little assistance; for example, help with shoveling snow or rides to and from the grocery store.
-Others need a lot of help with daily activities like eating, bathing, dressing, taking medications and managing money.
-Over time, an older adult often needs increasing help from caregivers.
+Some older adults need only a little assistance, such as help with shoveling snow or rides to and from the grocery store.
+Others need a lot of help with daily activities like eating, bathing, dressing, taking medications, and managing money.
+Over time, some older adults with increasing medical problems often need significant help from caregivers in performing activities of basic living.

-To avoid caregiver burnout, it’s important to get help before caregiving becomes overwhelming.
-If you’re caring for an older loved one, the AGS Foundation for Health in Aging suggests that you:
+It is important to get help before caregiving becomes overwhelming.
+If you’re caring for an older adult, the American Geriatrics Society’s Health in Aging Foundation suggests the following:

 Help your loved one help himself or herself.
-Doing something as simple as putting a no-slip seat in the shower or bath; installing “grab bars” in the bathroom and near the bed; moving things to lower shelves; or getting easy-grip can openers and other utensils can make it possible for an older person to keep doing certain things independently.
+You can make it possible for an older person to keep doing certain things independently by doing things as simple as putting a no-slip seat in the shower or bathtub; installing “grab bars” in the bathroom and near the bed; moving things to lower shelves; or getting easy-grip can openers and other utensils.

 Ask trustworthy family, friends and neighbors for assistance.
-Ask family and friends for help, and accept help if it is offered. explain what needs to be done, but try not to criticize if others don’t care for your loved one in exactly the way you would.
-The important thing is that his or her needs are met.
+Ask family and friends for help, and accept help if it is offered.
+Explain what needs to be done, but try not to criticize if others don’t care for the older person in exactly the same way you would.
+The important thing is that their needs are met.

 Take care of yourself, too.
-Eating well, exercising, and taking time to relax and enjoy yourself are key to avoiding burnout.
-If you take care of yourself you’ll be able to take better care of others.
-Also know the warning signs of depression and get help when you need it.
+Take time to eat well, exercise, and relax and enjoy yourself - these are key to avoiding burnout.
+Look into “respite” programs to allow yourself a short break.
+Also know the warning signs of depression and get help if needed.

 Talk about it Talking about your experiences and feelings can make care giving less stressful.
 Consider joining a caregiver support group in your area.

-Contact professionals and organizations that assist caregivers A wide array of programs, agencies, organizations, and individuals in your community can help you manage the challenges of caring for an older relative.
+Contact professionals and organizations that assist caregivers A wide range of programs, agencies, organizations, and individuals in your community can help you manage the challenges of caring for an older person.
 This assistance may be free, or available at low cost.

 The following agencies and people can help you find the help you need: